zcemys1/comp0034-tutorials/activities/week6/6-5-variable-routes.md

 @app.route('/login', methods=['GET', 'POST'])
 ```

-Alternatively there are shorthand variants for each HTTP method:
+Alternatively, there are shorthand variants for each HTTP method:

 ```python
 @app.get('/login')